Secure Computation Offloading in Blockchain based IoT Networks with Deep Reinforcement Learning: System Model and Offloading Problem Formulation

-If the computation task is offloaded to the cloud server ($\alpha_n^c=1$), the MD $n$ needs to offload its task to the MEC server which then forwards it to the remote cloud server for computation via a wired link.
+\textit{2.2) Cloud Computing: }If the computation task is offloaded to the cloud server ($\alpha_n^c=1$), the MD $n$ needs to offload its task to the MEC server which then forwards it to the remote cloud server for computation via a wired link.
 The cloud server also allocates its computation resources to compute the task efficiently.
 We denote the data rate of the wired link for transmitting the task of the MD $n$ as $r_n^w$ and the cloud resource allocated to the MD $n$ as $f_n^c$.
-Then then the total cloud computing latency and energy cost can be expressed respectively as [25]
+Then then the total cloud computing latency can be expressed as \cite{24}